anorak-rums/anorak-boone/scripts/notes.md

 Firewalls Happiness is not something ready made.
 It comes from your own actions.
 Scalability RabbitMQ DevOps Backend Success is how high you bounce when you hit bottom.
 Containerization Multi-threading
 Database DNS Routing Kafka Microservices API Success doesn’t just find you.
 You have to go out and get it.
 Quantum Computing Neural Networks If you can dream it, you can do it.
 JavaScript NLP Big Data React Event-driven Architecture DNS Routing Code Review IoT Cloud Logging Data Science Scalability Pull Request
+Work hard in silence, let your success be your noise.
+Success doesn’t just find you.
+You have to go out and get it.
+I find that the harder I work, the more luck I seem to have.
+JWT Stay hungry, stay foolish.
+Neural Networks Python NLP IoT Dream big and dare to fail.